Agrannya-Singh/TuneTrace/README.md

   - **SWIPE LEFT** to skip and move on to the next discovery.

 - **Instant Previews, Powered by YouTube ▶️**
   Hear something you like?
 Just click on the card to get an instant preview directly from YouTube.
-No more guessing—know if it's a hit before you commit.
+No more guessing ,know if it's a hit before you commit.

 - **Your Personal Mixtape 💾**
   Every song you swipe right on is saved to your "Liked Songs" list.
 When you're done, you can easily download your new mixtape as a simple text file, ready to be added to your favorite streaming service.